railiavaliullina/Image-Retrieval-CV/README.md

         hw-imageretrieval-final.ipynb

- There is also `Memory Bank` implementation in `models/memory_bank.py` for training strategy with saving embedding while training to obtain more informative and challenging triplets as was proposed paper `Cross-Batch Memory for Embedding Learning`
+ There is also `Memory Bank` implementation in `models/memory_bank.py` for training strategy with saving embeddings while training to obtain more informative and challenging triplets as it was proposed in paper `Cross-Batch Memory for Embedding Learning`:

         https://arxiv.org/pdf/1912.06798.pdf